Use AirDrop on your Mac

 AirDrop makes it easy to share files with nearby Mac, iPhone, iPad, and iPod touch devices.
 The devices don’t need to share the same Apple ID.

-Note: AirDrop for iOS or iPadOS requires devices that have the Lightning or USB-C connector and iOS 7 (or later) or iPadOS 13 (or later).
-Not all older Macs support AirDrop (for a list of supported Macs, see the Apple Support article Use AirDrop on your Mac).
+Note: AirDrop for iOS or iPadOS requires that the device have a Lightning or USB-C connector and iOS 7 (or later) or iPadOS 13.1 (or later).
+Not all older Macintosh computers support AirDrop (for a list of supported computers, see the Apple Support article Use AirDrop on your Mac).

 Send a file from the Finder.
 Control-click the item you want to send, choose Share > AirDrop, then select the device you want to send the item to.
 Or click the Finder icon in the Dock, then click AirDrop in the sidebar on the left (or choose Go > AirDrop).
 When the person you want to send a file to appears in the window, drag the file to them from the desktop or another Finder window.
 When you send a file to someone, the recipient can choose whether or not to accept the file.